PRATEEK18225AI/image_caption_bot/README.md

 # Image Caption Bot
-## Keras model for caption on images deployed on a flask server
+## Keras model for generating caption on images and its deployment on a flask server
 Made as a project under coding blocks machine learning course(2020).

 ## Dataset Used